Up to 60% off sofas & mattresses — limited‑time deals.

 • Financing shown: 0% APR via Affirm

-• Cushion feel (our test): medium, slightly firmer at first sit
+• Cushion feel in our testing: medium, with a slightly firmer first sit

 Review Score